c1e192a6-70e8-4e1e-a1da-756f20fd50be/4cde/README.md

 # 4cde
 A solve to something of somekind.
 Have fun :)

+## Memo:
+`npm install` might be killed during installation on machines with less than 1G memory and no swap file config..
+npm 3+ is desired.

 ## Test
 Expect local beanstalkd and mongo server. `NODE_ENV` is set to test.